- What is an anonymous email?

 A VPN hides everything you do online from ISP trackers and remote hackers by encrypting all of your traffic and data while it’s in transit.
 It also protects your identity and hides your location by masking your IP address, so if you’re looking for overall privacy protection alongside anonymous emails, using a VPN is a no-brainer.

 For instance, if you're sending emails or doing online banking while using public Wi-Fi or any other unencrypted connection, your information could be stolen by hackers.
 If they discover your IP address, they could even try brute-forcing a connection to take over your device and steal your information.
-The NordVPN app secures you instantly with AES 256-bit encryption and a strict zero-logs policy.
+The NordVPN app secures you instantly with AES 256-bit encryption.
 For extra backup, it also includes a kill-switch that automatically cuts your device from the internet if you ever lose VPN connection.